OmerZiv5/WLASL_Translation/README.md

 NonIsoNetwork.py – performs an internal stratified split (train/test) from a single frames root and trains the same model.

+ASL2TEXT_Project_Report.pdf - the accompanying project report, detailing our process and considerations.

 The core idea: the project takes the raw WLASL videos, extracts 5 frames out of each video in equal intervals and repeats this process with a random small offset several times to create a larger dataset out of the available videos.
 Then the model (being either the non-isolated model or the isolated one) take the relevant folders and trains on them to teach itself how to classify the frames (extracted from the original